 What action will be taken when my petition has been heard?

-The Audit and Scrutiny Committee will make a decision and do one of the following:
+The Scrutiny and Petitions Committee will make a decision and do one of the following:

 - refer the petition to another Committee or Director, with or without a recommendation or comment